 Today is Thanksgiving Day in the USA.
 I am so glad that the country I live in, as well as many other nations, encourages its citizens to set aside a day every year to focus on what they HAVE instead of what they DO NOT have.
 That spirit of abundance in turn encourages both a recognition of God’s hand in our lives as well as a greater willingness to give and share what we have with others.
 This, in turn, benefits society as a whole.

-But when I take just a minute to focus on what I do have, suddenly all those stressed, uneasy, and bitter feeling leave and they are replaced by calm, peaceful and more giving thought and feelings.
+But when I take just a minute to focus on what I do have, suddenly all those stressed, uneasy, and bitter feelings leave, and they are replaced by calm, peaceful, and more giving thoughts and feelings.
 Sometimes, I find time to do this in my nightly prayers….other times, I don’t make the effort.
 Sometimes, I see something in my children’s eyes as they dance or play or sing or pretend that reminds me of just how much I have.
 When I have the presence of mind to stop and recognize that, I find joy.